Longwater1234/WedemyServer/README.md

 ## Frontend & Live Demo

 Click to view [Frontend Repo](https://github.com/Longwater1234/WedemyClient) and live Demo built using Vue 3, Vite and Typescript.
-However, you can still use any frontend stack with this project.
-See the [API Docs](https://longwater1234.github.io/WedemyServer/) for this project.
+However, you may use any other frontend stack with this project.
+See the [OpenAPI Docs](https://longwater1234.github.io/WedemyServer/) for this project.

 ## Requirements